excid3/noticed/README.md

 * `if: :method_name`  - Calls `method_name`and cancels delivery method if `false` is returned
 * `unless: :method_name`  - Calls `method_name`and cancels delivery method if `true` is returned
+* `delay: ActiveSupport::Duration` - Delays the delivery for the given duration of time

 ##### Helper Methods